 The Collection of Canadian UFO Data

-Many individuals, associations, clubs and groups claim to investigate UFO reports or otherwise solicit reports from the general public.
-However, very few of them actually participate in any kind of information sharing or data gathering for scientific programs.
-Many are only interest groups, perhaps based in museums, planetariums, church basements or members’ homes, and do virtually nothing with the case reports they receive.
-Indeed, because there is no way to enforce standards in UFO report investigations, the quality of case investigations varies considerably.
+Although many individuals, associations, clubs and groups claim to investigate UFO reports or otherwise solicit reports from the general public, very few actually participate in any kind of information sharing or data gathering for scientific programs.
+Many are only interest groups based in museums, planetariums, church basements or individuals’ homes, and do essentially nothing with the case reports they receive.
+Because there is no way to enforce standards in UFO report investigations, the quality of case investigations varies considerably.

-These factors make collection of Canadian UFO data rather challenging.
+For the purposes of this and other scientific studies of UFO data, UFO sightings which have been made to contributing and participating groups, associations, organizations or individuals are considered officially reported and valid as data in this study.
+The collection of Canadian UFO data is challenging.
 However, the data obtained for the present analysis yields similar results to previous studies and is useful in understanding the nature of UFO reports in Canada, and can shed light on the nature of UFO reports elsewhere in the world.

 UFO Reports in Canada

 For this study, the working definition of a UFO is an object seen in the sky which its observer cannot identify.

 The following table shows the numbers of reported UFOs per year since 1989.